leiyangleon/FSH/README.md

 <img src="preview.jpg" width="100%">

 # Forest Stand Height (FSH) Python Scripts

 - Windows (Anaconda Prompt)
 - Linux
 - OSX

+This software performs the automated forest height inversion and mosaicking from spaceborne repeat-pass L-band HV-pol InSAR correlation magnitude data (e.g. JAXA’s ALOS-1/2, and the future NASA-ISRO’s NISAR) that have been pre-processed by JPL’s ROI_PAC and/or ISCE programs.

 Produced by the University of Massachusetts Microwave Remote Sensing Laboratory.